There are currently no active application cycles for this program.

 Areas of Study:

-Anthropology, Economics, Environmental Sciences, International Management, Political Science, Social Work, Sociology, Spanish
+Economics, Education, Environmental Sciences, Philosophy, Political Science, Sociology

 This Program is open to

-Any undergraduate student enrolled in a college or university in the United States who has completed their first year.
+Undergraduate students currently enrolled in a US college or university who have completed their first year of college.

 Scholarships are Available